-There are many great retail and chain shopping stores in Tokyo, covering all types of consumer products and shopping categories.
-Japanese retail and supermarket chain stores have many outlets located throughout Tokyo and the surrounding area.
+There are many great retail chain shopping stores in Tokyo, covering all types of consumer products and shopping categories.
+The Japanese retail chain stores have many outlets located throughout Tokyo and the surrounding area.
 These stores are either stand-alone stores or within major department stores or shopping malls.
 While there is a long list to choose from, we have compiled the most popular retail chain stores that you should check out.
 These stores will have just about anything that a person might need, from food to furniture.
-Here is a list of Tokyo’s Retail Chain Stores.
+Here is a list of Tokyo Popular Retail Chain Stores.

 The Tokyu Hands stores are truly an amazing wonder where you can find anything here under one roof.
 Literally!
 The Tokyu Hands are not the cheapest store in Tokyo.
 But, they are very convenient and they have everything that a person might need in one place.
 The most famous and most visited store is the Tokyu Hands Shibuya store.
 This mega-store boasts over 21 levels (see the floor guide here), making it a great place for gift shopping Locations